-Who would have thought paper plays a major role in any type of print media and advertising, especially movie posters!
-That’s right, the type and quality of paper used could make or break your movie poster design.
+Who would have thought paper plays a significant role in any type of print media and advertising, especially movie posters!
+That’s right, the kind and quality of paper used could make or break your movie poster design.

 However, most importantly, a matte finish or glossy finish may be what seals the deal for you.
 This article breaks down which type of paper is best suited for your particular movie posters.